Stretch and Strengthen Your Neck with This Easy Core Exercise

 This activates your lower abdominal muscles.

-Up to this point, this exercise is called a "dead bug."
+This exercise is called a "dead bug."

 If you want to work this into your shoulders and neck, lift your arms up to the ceiling, really pushing through your shoulders so they lift off the ground a bit.